nadyaaysha/eshop/README.md

 # Modul 3

-1. Here are the SOLID Principles I've applied to my project.
+Here are the SOLID Principles I've applied to my project.
+The advantages of applying them and disadvantages of not, complete with examples.

     - **SRP**

       I've seperated each class to only have one purpose each, CarRepository for handling data persistence, CarServiceImpl for handling business logic, and CarController for handling HTTP requests.
+The advantage of this is, code will be easier to maintain and modify.
+Without SRP, imagine CarServiceImpl handling both business logic and HTTP requests.
+If I changed how the service validates car data, I'd be at risk breaking the controller too, making debugging harder (For Me).

     - **OCP**

       I've applied OCP in CarService because entities should be open for extension but closed for modification.
+The advantage is I can add new features without modifying existing code.
+Without OCP, if I directly modified CarServiceImpl to add caching, every change would risk breaking existing functionality.

     - **LSP**

       I've applied LSP because derived classes should be substitutable for their base classes.
 I fixed this by seperating CarController because it should not extend ProductController unless ProductController provides common logic related to all products.
+The advantageof this is I can replace derived classes without breaking the system.
+Without it, if ProductController had methods that did not apply to cars, CarController would inherit unnecessary methods, leading to unexpected behavior.

     - **ISP**

       I've applied ISP by creating a seperate interface (CarService) and deleting unnecessary public modifiers.
+The clear advantage of this is that clients (classes) only depend on the methods they need.
+Without ISP, if CarService had too many methods, classes implementing it would have empty or useless method implementations.

     - **DIP**

       I've applied this by implementing CarServiceImpl to depend on CarService interface rather than being its own concrete class.

-2. Explain the advantages of applying SOLID principles to your project with examples.

-3. Explain the disadvantages of not applying SOLID principles to your project with examples.
+The advantage of this is, high-level modules don’t depend on low-level modules.
+Without it, changing the database would require modifying multiple files, increasing the risk of bugs.

 # Modul 2